eficode-academy/kubernetes-katas/01-pods-deployments.md

 ```

 > A ReplicaSet is something which deals with the number of copies of this pod.
-It will be covered in later exercise, but is mentioned and shown above just for the sake of completeness.
+It will be covered in later exercise, but it's mentioned and shown above just for the sake of completeness.

 ## 1.1.1 Testing access to our Pod (optional)

 > We are getting a little ahead of our exercises here, but just to illustrate that we actually have
-> a functioning web-server running in our pod.
-First execute the following commands:
+> a functioning web-server running in our pod, let's try exposing it to the internet and access it from a browser!
+>
+> First use the following command to create a `service` for your `deployment`:
 > ```shell
 > $ kubectl expose deployment multitool --port 80 --type NodePort
 > service "multitool" exposed
-> $ kubectl get service multitool
 > ```
-> You will then see output similar to the following -
-> take note of the second port number (`32458` in the example below):
 >
+> Get the `service` called `multitool` and note down the NodePort:
+>
+> ```shell
+> $ kubectl get service multitool
 > NAME        TYPE       CLUSTER-IP      EXTERNAL-IP   PORT(S)        AGE
 > multitool   NodePort   10.96.223.218   <none>        80:32458/TCP   12s
+> ```
 >
-> Secondly, look up the IP address of a node in the cluster with:
+> In this example, Kubernetes has chosen port `32458`.
 >
+> Finally, look up the IP address of a node in the cluster with:
+>
 > ```shell
-> $ kubectl get nodes -o wide
+> $ kubectl get nodes -o wide           # The -o wide flag makes the output more verbose, i.e. to include the IPs
 > NAME    STATUS   . . .
 EXTERNAL-IP     . . .
 > node1   Ready    . . .
 35.240.20.246   . . .
+> node2   Ready    . . .
+35.205.245.42   . . .
 > ```
 >
+> Since your `service` is of type `NodePort` it will be exposed on _any_ of the nodes,
+> on the port from before, so choose once of the `EXTERNAL-IP`'s,
-> And point your web browser to the URL `<host-IP>:<port>`;
+> and point your web browser to the URL `<EXTERNAL-IP>:<PORT>`.
-> Any IP from the 'EXTERTNAL IP' will do.
+>
 > The next exercise will cover what we did here in more detail.

 ## 1.2 Specifying the image version